 Size: 120mm | Fan speed: 600-2,000rpm | Noise level: 9-36 dB(A) | Dimensions: 120x159x51mm | Socket support: LGA115x/1366/2011/2066, FM1/2, AM2/3, AM4

-The Core i5-8400 includes a cooler, and it will be more than sufficient.
-But in case you're looking at the i5-9600K or i7-9700K as a higher performance option, or you want something quieter, we felt it would be worth mentioning our old standby cooler, the Hyper 212 Evo.
+The Ryzen 5 3600 includes a cooler, and it will be more than sufficient.
+But in case you're looking at really pushing the limits, or you want something quieter, we felt it would be worth mentioning our old standby cooler, the Hyper 212 Evo.
 It's something to always keep as an option with system builds.

-If you're willing to spend a bit more, a nice AIO liquid cooler is another option worth considering, especially if you're planning on overclocking a K-series CPU.
-If you're serious about overclocking an i7-8700K or one of the new 9th Gen CPUs, though, we recommend moving up to AIO liquid coolers like the NZXT Kraken X62, which is a substantial jump in price.
+If you're willing to spend a bit more, a nice AIO liquid cooler is another option worth considering, especially if you're planning on doing home heavy overclocking.
+The NZXT Kraken X62 would be a solid option, but is substantially more expensive.

 Here's our guide to the best CPU coolers in 2019, liquid and air.